 What is “Drug Minus Two” (also called “All Drugs Minus Two” or Amendment 782)?

 Now officially known as Amendment 782, it reduces the United States Sentencing Guidelines by two levels for ALL substances, across the board.
 All of this officially began in 2011, when the U.S. Sentencing Commission announced that they would like public comment on whether such a reduction should be considered.
 Public comment followed that suggested that the public was generally in favor of the idea.
-The proposed guidelines, officially referred to as Amendment 782, were published in January 2014 for a sixty-day period of public comment.
-In April 2014, the U.S. Sentencing Commission approved the amended guidelines, and in July 2014 the Commission voted that the amended guidelines would be retroactive.
+The proposed Guidelines, officially referred to as Amendment 782, were published in January 2014 for a sixty-day period of public comment.
+In April 2014, the U.S. Sentencing Commission approved the amended Guidelines, and in July 2014 the Commission voted that the amended Guidelines would be retroactive.
 Here is a downloadable copy of the drug quantity table effective November 1, 2014.
 Those who are sentenced on November 1, 2014, or later get the benefit of the new reduction.
 Concerning those who have already been sentenced, read on.

 Who Will “Drug Minus Two” Affect?

-The upcoming amendment to the U.S. Sentencing Guidelines will affect inmates whose guideline sentence was based on some quantity of ANY controlled substance.
+Amendment 782 to the U.S. Sentencing Guidelines will affect inmates whose guideline sentence was based on some quantity of ANY controlled substance.
 The wording of the last sentence is critical.
 If the inmate’s sentence was based on the GUIDELINE QUANTITY CALCULATION, rather than on a STATUTORY MANDATORY MINIMUM, then it may lower the inmate’s guideline range.
-As we have seen with the two “crack” sentencing guideline amendments, those whose sentences were imposed based on a mandatory minimum, or based on a statutory or guideline enhancement, generally are not affected.
+As we have seen with the two “crack” sentencing guideline amendments, those whose sentences were imposed based on a mandatory minimum or based on a statutory or guideline enhancement, generally are not affected.

 PLEASE NOTE, THERE ARE EXCEPTIONS TO THIS, AND THERE ARE CREATIVE ARGUMENTS THAT CAN BE MADE BY AGGRESSIVE ATTORNEYS WHICH COULD INFLUENCE A JUDGE TO RULE IN THE INMATE’S FAVOR.
 CONSEQUENTLY, IT IS WISE TO HAVE AN EXPERIENCED ATTORNEY CONDUCT A CAREFUL REVIEW OF THE CASE.